SkynetLabs/skynet-kernel/README.md

   generic json object, so that the full kernel can insert more fields and basically entirely ignore the bootstrap ones.

++ Need to update Homescreen to be able to handle the 'skynetKernelLoadFailed' message.

 + We need to update the progressiveFetch API so that in the event of a malicious portal (or even a dysfuncitonal one), we can track that portal for the given API endpoint.
 This includes changing the way we handle the catch for